deepak-karkala/illustrated-rlhf/docs/implementation_details.md

 - Add more visualization types (preference comparisons, PPO updates) using the same framework.
 - Consider lazy loading D3-heavy components if bundle size becomes a concern.

+## Issue 1.4.1 – Introduction to RLHF Module (2025-09-24)

+### Summary

+- Expanded the MDX introduction lesson with the four-stage RLHF pipeline narrative and richer takeaways.
+- Embedded the new policy reward visualization and linked to downstream reward/policy modules.
+- Added a five-question interactive self-check with instant feedback aligned with the book’s introductory chapter.

+### Architecture Notes

+- Module content lives in `content/modules/introduction.mdx`, leveraging layout helpers, `MathBlock`, and the visualization framework.
+- Module metadata (`src/lib/modules.ts`) continues to drive TOC rendering, so the new sections automatically appear.
+- Interactive assessment powered by `AssessmentQuiz` (`src/components/modules/assessment-quiz.tsx`) keeps quiz logic reusable for future modules.

+### Testing & Verification

+- `npm run lint`
+- `npx tsc --noEmit --incremental false`
+- Manual walkthrough of `/modules/introduction` to verify narrative flow, visualization interactivity, and quiz updates.
+- `npm run build`

+### Follow-ups

+- Once reward modeling/PPO modules land, cross-link back to this introduction for loop closure.
+- Gather early learner feedback on the self-check questions and iterate.

+## Issue 1.4.2 – MDX Build Failure Fix (2025-09-25)

+### Summary

+- Resolved the `mdxRs` parser crash in `content/modules/introduction.mdx` by moving the analogy comparison data into a shared constant and reusing it in the JSX tree.
+- Restored the inline analogy copy so the MDX content matches the intended narrative while still compiling under the Rust MDX pipeline.

+### Architecture Notes

+- Exported `analogyItems` alongside the MDX imports, allowing other modules (or tests) to reuse the same dataset if required.
+- Keeping the object literal outside of the JSX attribute sidesteps SWC’s expression parser limitations while preserving type safety when the file is imported.

+### Testing & Verification

+- `npm run build`

+### Follow-ups

+- Consider extracting other large attribute literals in MDX content into shared constants to avoid future parser regressions when `mdxRs` is enabled.